willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

    }

 }
-Compile and execute the above code using the following syntax. javac Subclass java Subclass
+Compile and execute the above code using the following syntax.<br />
+javac Subclass
+java Subclass
 On executing the program you will get the following result −